How to build a simple DIY storage chest–with printable building plans!

 Step 1: Build the frame of the storage chest

 First, cut your frame pieces.
 The entire frame is made from 2x2s.
-Cut four legs at 17” long, and four front and back pieces at 30” long.
+Cut four legs, and four front and back pieces.

-Drill 1 ½” pocket holes into the ends of the 30” long pieces.
+Drill 1 ½” pocket holes into the ends of the front and back pieces.

 Then, using 2 ½” pocket hole screws, attach two frames together like the picture below.
 Attach the bottom 2×2 so that the top of it is 3” from the bottom of the leg.

-Cut four pieces of 2×2 at 12” long and drill 1 ½” pocket holes into the ends of each of them.
+Cut four pieces of 2×2 for the sides and drill 1 ½” pocket holes into the ends of each of them.
 Using 2 ½” pocket hole screws, attach these two frame pieces together like the picture shows.
 Make sure the bottom 2x2s on the sides are lined up with the bottom 2x2s on the front and back.

-Step 2: Add middle divider pieces to the chest frame
+Step 2: Add middle divider pieces to the storage chest frame

 This step is optional, but it added a little more visual interest to the piece.
-Cut 2 pieces of 2×2 at 12 ½” long and center them on the front and back between the top and bottom pieces.
+I cut 2 pieces of 2×2 and centered them on the front and back between the top and bottom pieces.